FortAwesome/wordpress-fontawesome/README.md

 `./bin/set-wp-config WP_DEBUG true`

-Send debug logging to the log file:
+Send debug logging to the log file, which will be found at `wp-content/debug.log`, and written to by calls to `error_log()`:

 `./bin/set-wp-config WP_DEBUG_LOG true`